flowx-ai/docs-flowx/docs/building-blocks/process/process-definition/process-definition.md

 The Task Management plugin has the scope to show a process that you defined in Designer, offering a more business-oriented view.
 It also offers interactions at the assignment level.

-* **Application URL** - generic parameter pointing to the application URL where the flowx process is loaded
+* **Application URL** - generic parameter pointing to the application URL where the Flowx process is loaded
 * **Search indexing** - process keys will be used to search data stored in the process

 ![](../img/process_task_mngmnt.png)